OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/ally/quote.md

 ---
 title: quote
-description: This page provides a guide on how to get stocks quotes using ticker symbols.
+description: "This page provides a guide on how to get stocks quotes using ticker symbols."
   It details usage, parameters like ticker and describes how to select multiple stocks to track at the same time.
 keywords: